Butterflies 2.9 months to rising 5’s

-If children have been in our Caterpillars room, they will continue their learning journey in Butterflies after their 3rd birthday.
+If children have been in our Caterpillars room, they will continue their learning journey into Butterflies at about 3 years.
+If children and parents are ready to move into Butterflies at 2.9 years we will meet their requirements.
+However there is no fixed rule that they will move at this earlier age, but children will move through when they reach their 3rd birthday.
 This is a gradual process.
 The key worker from Caterpillars will spend time with them, approximately a month prior to their birthday, in Butterflies, gradually encouraging them to spend more time with their new key worker and colour group.
 Parents/carers will be informed of the progress and if it is felt that after their 3rd birthday a little more settling in time is required this will be arranged.

 Children may start their learning journey at Pre-school in Butterflies, there is no requirement to start the journey in Caterpillars.
 There is no requirement for children to be potty trained to begin their journey in Butterflies.
 Staff will discuss this area of development with parents when your child is ready.The staff ratio in Butterflies is 1 Early Years Practitioner to 8 children.
 The staff based in our Butterfly room are Keri, Dally, Laura and Anne Maire, all have many years experience in Early Years and believe that children learn best through play.